Committee

 Website: www.yountaboo.com

 Heidi has worn many hats in her working life: nurse, Auslan interpreter, teacher, and counsellor for rural youth.
-The 2019/2020 bushfires on Kangaroo Island flicked a switch as Heidi witnessed the raw strength and capacity of community.
+During the 2019/2020 bushfires on Kangaroo Island Heidi witnessed the raw strength and capacity of community.
 Tired of the endless treadmill of outsourcing services to the mainland, Heidi saw a deep need to bring death care back into the community’s embrace – and founded KI Doula Services in response to the existential crisis that was all around her.

 Jess has worked on communications, advocacy and fundraising campaigns in environmental and humanitarian organisations for over seven years.
 She enjoys combining storytelling with research to connect people to ideas and with one another, and to bring about positive change in the world.